jxnblk/blog/src/posts/patterns-for-style-composition-in-react.md

 ## Higher Order Components

-I'm generally a fan of keeping most of an applications state at the top level of a React tree, often with something like redux, however, sometimes there are isolated UI components that need a minimal amount of state for interaction.
+I'm generally a fan of keeping most of an applications state at the top level of a React tree, often using something like [Redux](https://github.com/reactjs/redux).
+However, sometimes there are isolated UI components that only require a minimal amount of state for interaction, and using them as standalone components is sufficient.

-One example of this is a carousel, where the state of the current slide generally doesn’t need to persist across page views.
+One example of this is a carousel[*](#*), where the state of the current slide generally doesn’t need to persist across page views.
 Instead of combining the state of the carousel with its UI, we can create a higher order component for better reusability.
 The higher order component will have a current slide index, accept a length prop, and have methods for setting position.